We support rural and urban forests and promote knowledge and understanding of the value of trees for present and future generations.

 CATS was limited in receiving grants from organizations that require a federal non-profit status.
 In addition, sizable donations to CATS would occur if we had such a designation.
 CATS member Cynthia Foulke volunteered to make application for a 501(c)3 to IRS.
 By-laws were developed from our Organizational Document of 2008 and approved by the membership.
 We received our non-profit status from the IRS in 2014.

 To Be Continued

 At this time in the CATS organization, leadership is strong and new members are joining.
 Financial stability has occurred as a result of fund raising efforts through tree sales and donations.
 CATS has evolved to become a known entity in the community and we continue to attract people wanting to be tree stewards.
 We have increased our collaboration with others and have established good relationships with professionals in the industry.
-In 2015 CATS developed a Facebook page.
+In 2015 CATS developed a Facebook page and in 2023 an Instagram.
 We anticipate continued development and implementation of our mission.